Warning! There have been changes to the course - please refer to the transition information

-Generally the course is fully planned in sequential progression.
+Generally the degree is fully planned in sequential progression.
 See the suggested study plans for full time and part time study below.

 To qualify for the award of Master of Urban and Regional Planning, students must complete 11 subjects including a double subject (300 credit points):

 - 10 core subjects (275 credit points)

-- 4 optional subjects (100 credit points) either as offered by the teaching area or as approved by degree coordinator prior to the commencement of the options
+- 1 optional subject (25 credit points) either as offered by the teaching area or as approved by degree coordinator prior to the commencement of the options.

 - Students must complete the award within 7 years.

 Choose your subjects

-In addition to the seven core units, students must complete four elective units selected from the Urban and Regional Planning electives listed, or any approved OUA postgraduate subject.
+In addition to the ten core subjects, students must complete one optional / elective subject selected from the Optional Subjects list, or any approved OUA postgraduate subject.

 Students must contact the Course Coordinator for approval of their elective subjects before enrolling (if outside the list provided).